 The film follows currency analyst Eric Parker (Pattinson in a surprisingly sharp performance) throughout the course of a single day.
 A genius multi-billionaire and protected by a bodyguard; he cruises and works in the privacy of his tinted stretch limousine – meeting employees, lovers and acquaintances while making his way to the barber for a haircut.

 What Cosmopolis captures so well, is the systematic collapse of Eric’s self-erected and self-imposed demarcation.
-As he weaves through the ebb and flow of Manhattan with progressive chaos and claustrophobia closing in, a furry of encounters with the characters boarding and alighting unfold with rigorous unpredictability.
+As he weaves through the ebb and flow of Manhattan with progressive chaos and claustrophobia closing in, a flurry of encounters with the characters boarding and alighting unfold with rigorous unpredictability.
 Throw in implausible chance meetings with a ravishing poet wife Elise (Sarah Gadon); and I often found myself wondering if Eric’s final awakening, will inevitably persist beyond the reach of mortal capacity.